luevano/pyssg/README.md

 - [x] Avoid the program to freak out when there are directories created in advance.
 - [ ] Provide more meaningful error messages when you are missing mandatory tags in your `.md` files.
 - [ ] More complex directory structure to support multiple subdomains and different types of pages.
+- [ ] Add option/change to using an SQL database instead of the custom solution.

 ### Markdown features